 The criteria for grading vary according to each individual faculty member and should be clarified at the beginning of each course.
 Only the letter grades appear on the official transcript.
 Grades for each course must carry one of the following grades\:

-Numerical
+Letter Numerical

-Significance Range
+Grade Significance Range

-Clear excellence 94-100
+Н Clear excellence 94-100

-Entirely satisfactory 80-93
+Р Entirely satisfactory 80-93

-Low pass 70-79
+L Low pass 70-79

-Failing <70
+F Failing <70

-Work incomplete
+IN Work incomplete

-Absent from final examination
+AB Absent from final examination

-Clear excellence Entirely satisfactory Low pass Failing Work incomplete

 Grades of Incomplete